Tillerino/scruse/README.md

 Scruse is an annotation-processor that generates databind classes to map JSON (and similar formats) to Java classes and vice versa.
 It is intended for two contexts:

-1) Reflection is not possible or is discouraged, e.g. when working with GraalVM native images or when static code analysis is important.
+1) Reflection is not possible or is discouraged, e.g. when working with GraalVM native images.
 2) A tiny footprint is required, i.e. jars like jackson-databind are too big.
+3) Guarantees about serialization are required at compile time, e.g. [symmetry](#verification).

 Scruse does not include any parsers or formatters and requires external ones.
 Various JSON libraries are supported out-of-the-box, including: